 Consider that not everyone lives downtown or next to a construction site.
 In order to save money and have easier maintenance, pick your curtains according to the outside noise levels.

-If all you’re worried about is the occasional lawn mower or kids riding bikes, you won’t need to go out of your way to get the best soundproof curtains on the market.
+If all you’re worried about is the occasional lawn mower or kids riding bikes, you won’t need to go out of your way to get the absolute best soundproof curtains on the market.